dzackgarza/Notes/Class_Notes/2019/Algebra/Review/Notes_Fields.md

 \correspond{\Gal(L/F) \definedas \theset{ \sigma \in \Gal(L/k) \suchthat \sigma(F) = F}} &\leftarrow F
 .\end{align*}

-- This is contravariant wrt subgroups/subfields.
+- This is contravariant with respect to subgroups/subfields.

 - $[F: k] = [G: H]$, so degrees of extensions over the base field correspond to indices of subgroups.